๐Ÿ‡บ๐Ÿ‡ณInternational Organization

 World Bank Group

-• Voting power weighted by contribution, meaning wealthy donor countries (especially the U.S.) hold disproportionate influence over priorities
+• Voting power weighted by financial contribution, meaning wealthy donor countries (especially the U.S.) hold disproportionate influence over priorities

 Regional Development Banks